bids-standard/bids-specification/src/05-derivatives/03-structural-derivatives.md

 ```

 The REQUIRED extension for scalar GIFTI files is `.shape.gii`.
 The `hemi` key is
-required for GiFTI files.
+required for GIFTI files.
 For example:

 ```Text
 pipeline/